jeredw/qbc/README.md

 ## Missing batteries

-Lots of early home computer BASICs were tiny and spartan, and you couldn't do anything interesting without escaping the language by `PEEK`ing and `POKE`ing and `USR`ing.
+Lots of early home computer BASICs were tiny and spartan, and you couldn't do anything interesting without escaping the language by `PEEK`ing and `POKE`ing.
 QBasic was not that - it was a big 16-bit language with hundreds of features, a "batteries included" environment for novices to get stuff done.
 But as personal computing rocketed into the 1990's, QBasic was left behind missing more and more batteries.

 Case in point: almost every mid 90's PC had a mouse, but QBasic has no mouse API.
 It does have passable joystick and light pen support, but nothing for mice.
-(I really have no idea why Microsoft language designers bet on light pens over mice...)
+I really have no idea why Microsoft language designers bet on light pens over mice...

 So even simple programs have to break through and use low-level memory and I/O commands to access drivers and hardware directly.
 This was mostly done by